How to Ship Heavy Haul & Oversize Loads

 Oversize loads, over-dimensional loads (OD loads), or overweight loads are shipments with dimensions and/or weight that go beyond legal limits and require special equipment and permits for shipping.
 Sometimes, they’re also referred to as ‘’superloads.’’
 OD loads have to be non-divisible, which means that they cannot be taken apart or reduced in size, and shipped as separate regular (legal) loads.

-These two terms are often used interchangeably because a lot of times an OD load is also heavy haul, but not always.
+These two terms are often used interchangeably because a lot of times an OD load is also a heavy haul, but not always.

-What kinds of loads are shipped as oversize / heavy haul loads?
+What kinds of loads are shipped as oversize/heavy haul loads?

 Manufacturing equipment, industrial shipments such as large machinery, and vehicles are usually shipped as heavy haul or OD loads.